prostoblodi/Voice_to_text_Redesigned/README.md

 # How to use
 First step we need to download all libaries:

+`pip install PyQt6`

 `pip install pyAudio`